Open-Technology-Foundation/php-localhost/README.md

 1. Clone this repository
 2. Make the scripts executable: `chmod +x php-localhost php-localhost-screens`
-3. Optionally, add to your PATH
+3. Optionally, add to your PATH or run the included install.sh script

 ## Dependencies